Cisco tops revenue estimates as newer bets pay off

-(Reuters) - Cisco Systems Inc (CSCO.O) reported quarterly revenue above Wall Street estimates on Wednesday, driven by growth in the network gear maker’s newer businesses such as cyber security.
+Aug 15 (Reuters) - Cisco Systems Inc reported quarterly revenue above Wall Street estimates on Wednesday, driven by growth in the network gear maker’s newer businesses such as cyber security.

 The company’s shares rose 2.2 percent to $44.85 after the bell.